Applications of Fixed Point Theorems to the Vacuum Einstein Constraint Equations with Non-Constant Mean Curvature: A New Proof for the Limit Equation

-To show (\ref{converging}), it suffices to show that
+To show \eqref{converging}, it suffices to show that

 for all $i$ large enough.
 We argue by contradiction.
-Assume that it is not true.
-We first consider the case (after passing to a subsequence) when there exists a sequence $(m_{i})\in M$ s.t.
+Assume that the previous inequality is not true.
+We first consider the case when (after passing to a subsequence) there exists a sequence $(m_{i})\in M$ s.t.

-By Lemma \ref{maxpriw} and Inequality (\ref{omegaandpsi}), $\widetilde{\omega}+\frac{\epsilon}{2}$ is not a supersolution of the rescaled Lichnerowicz equation.
-As a consequence, there exists a sequence $(p_{i})\in M$ satisfying
+By Lemma \ref{maxpriw} and Inequality (\ref{omegaandpsi}), $\widetilde{\omega}+\frac{\epsilon}{2}$ is not a supersolution to the rescaled Lichnerowicz equation.
+As a consequence, since $\Delta$ is here assumed to be the nonnegative Laplace, there exists a sequence $(p_{i})\in M$ satisfying